Using KiwiSaver to buy your first home: how it works

 How much can I withdraw?

-If you meet these requirements, you can withdraw any amount from your KiwiSaver, provided:
+If you meet these requirements, you can withdraw any amount from your KiwiSaver, as long as:

 - There's at least $1,000 left at the end, and